 Side gigs typically have zero or low start-up costs and are scalable.
 When you need money, you can take on more jobs.
 When you are in better financial shape, you can ease up your schedule.

 Whether it’s shopping for groceries, walking dogs or freelance writing, doing multiple side gigs can help fill your cash flow gap until you find a full-time job.

 While the grace period for student loans gives you some wiggle room to search for a job, many new graduates find that six months is not long enough to find a well-paying position.

 What’s more, borrowers often end up owing money on their student loans before they are employed.

-If your loan payments are due soon and you are still unemployed, do not wait for a collections notice.
-Reach out to your lender, explain your situation, and ask for deferment or forbearance options.
+If your loan payments are due soon and you’re still unemployed, do not wait for a collection notice.
+Reach out to your lender, explain your situation and ask for deferment or forbearance options.